 Similar to yogurt, this fermented dairy product is a unique combination of milk and fermented kefir grains.
-Kefir has been consumed for well over 3,000 years; the term kefir originated in Russia and Turkey and means “feeling good.”
+It has been consumed for well over 3,000 years; the term originated in Russia and Turkey and means “feeling good.”
 It has a slightly acidic and tart flavor and contains anywhere from 10 to 34 strains of probiotics.

-Kefir is similar to yogurt, but because it is fermented with yeast and more bacteria, the final product is higher in probiotics and lower in lactose, making it a suitable choice for many who are lactose-intolerant.
+It is similar to yogurt, but because it is fermented with yeast and more bacteria, the final product is higher in probiotics and lower in lactose, making it a suitable choice for many who are lactose-intolerant.